 Karaikudi, a sleepy town in the southern Tamil hinterland, is a three hour bumpy ride from the nearest airport in Madurai.
 There is no hint in the barren nondescript landscape along our way, of the immense wealth amassed by its renowned residents.

-Not until we turn a sharp corner and come upon one crumbling mansion after another.
+Not until we turn a sharp corner and come upon one crumbling traditional Chettinad house after another.
 Cloaked in neglect.
 Bereft of life.
 Sad sentinels to the affluence and business acumen of a remarkable trading community.

 The Nattukotai (Nattu=country, Kotai=fort) or Nagarthar (city dwelling/ urbane) Chettiars, belong to a hereditary itinerant trading caste originally hailing from the eastern port city of Kaveripoompatinam (Poompuhar) where they traded in salt under the Chola Kings.

 The reasons for their 13th century migration inland to the ninety six villages that then comprised Chettinad is unclear.
 One account mentions persecution by the Chola king.
 Another suggests they were lured by the Pandyan ruler, while yet another attributes the relocation to a tsunami that destroyed Poompattinam.

 By the eighteenth century they had extended their influence across the seas to Ceylon (Sri Lanka) and to the ports of East india, and their scope of trade included pearl, cotton, textiles, pulses and arrack.
 In due course they followed British and European expansion across South East Asia, emerging by the mid nineteenth century as money lenders and primary providers of credit for most commercial and agrarian trade in the region.